RealTimeLogic/Xedge32/doc/source/misc.rst

 esp32.netconnect(network, cfg)
 --------------------------------

 Connect to a WiFi or wired network by providing the required configuration parameters.
 This function starts the connection phase as a background process and returns immediately.
 The connection status is printed in the :ref:`LuaShell32`.
-The ``cfg`` parameters are stored persistently in NVRAM if the ESP32 successfully connects to the network.
+The ``cfg`` parameters are stored persistently in NVRAM if the ESP32 successfully connects to the network and the configuration parameters will be used to automatically connect to the network when the ESP32 restarts.

 - ``network``: a string that can be one of:
     * ``wifi``: Connect to a Wi-Fi network by providing the SSID and password